 What we regret was not having carried a tent.
 If we did, we would have slept on the beach where the starfish was.
 And of course, we would have made a bonfire, as it was done before per ruminants of an old one.

 Sleeping outdoors is not recommended either, as flea-biting mosquitoes, like the ones we saw in Playa Ancón, are the real killers at night.
 Therefore, here I tell you how to buy travel insurance since when we travel to places like Cuba, it is a must.
+In case you are going to spend a long time in the Caribbean, I recommend long-stay travel insurance.

 If I have to be clear about something, it is that when I return to Cuba, it will be with a tent.
 In this country, it seems like an essential thing if you want to enjoy all its nature.